-ASK ME ABOUT

-- Gender and body politics

-- Global film, documentary and television

-- Critical race studies
+ASK ME ABOUT Gender and body politicsGlobal film, documentary and television Critical race studies offers research fellowships to MAPE students.

-Nathan Schneider (assistant professor) explores strategies for advancing more equitable ownership and governance in the online economy.
-He directs the Media Enterprise Design Lab (MEDLab), which offers research fellowships to MAPE students.
 His academic background is in religious studies, and he is part of our Center on Media.
 Religion and Culture.
 Nathan is the author of three books and has published hundreds of articles in journalistic and scholarly venues.
 He co-founded a news organization that covers social movements around the world.